grafana/mimir/pkg/scheduler/DESIGN.md

 #### Modeling the Solution

-Again, we simplify the system to two query components and four querier connections.
+Again we simplify the system to two query components and four querier connections.
 Queries to the "slow" query component take 8 ticks to process while queries to the "fast" query component take 1 tick.

-In 16 ticks each for 4 querier connections (totaling 64 ticks), the new system:
+In 64 ticks (16 each for 4 connections), the new system:

 - dequeues and starts processing 36 queries: 32 fast, 4 slow
 - completes processing 36 queries: 32 fast, 4 slow